depub-team/depub.space/README.md

 This monorepo used yarn workspace to manage dependencies and packages please do `yarn install` to initialize the package linking and install dependencies.

+### WalletConnect

+WalletConnect only works with SSL enabled URL, so use it with localhost would getting error, you could use a tunnel service(eg: ngrok) to running the website with https url.

 ### Environment Variables

 Please find the .env.sample under individual package.